-This week, I noticed a number of cell phone crimes in the media.
+This week, I came across a number of cell phone crimes reported in the media.
 Unfortunately, none of them were unique.
-These days, every smartphone has a camera and it’s easier than ever to take an impulsive action that may haunt you for the rest of your life.
+These days, every smartphone has a camera and it’s easier than ever to make an impulsive decision that could follow you for the rest of your life.

 1 – The Unlawful Taking of Pictures and Video Recording

 A recent case in Saunders County, Nebraska involved a minor videotaping another minor in a restroom.
 The recording was then electronically transmitted.
-While such conduct could result in charges such as creation and distribution of child pornography, it can also be charged under Nebraska Revised Statute §28-311.08 for unlawful intrusion.
-Under the Nebraska criminal code, it is unlawful for any person to intrude upon any other person without consent in a place of solitude or seclusion and it is unlawful to photograph, film, record, or live broadcast that image regardless of whether it is a public or private place.
-A “place of solitude” is a place where a person would intend to be in a state of undress and will have a reasonable expectation of privacy – this could be a restroom, locker room, dressing room, etc.
+While such conduct could result in charges of creation and distribution of child pornography, it could result in charges of unlawful intrusion under Nebraska Revised Statute §28-311.08.
+Under the Nebraska criminal code, it is unlawful for any person to intrude upon any other person without consent in a place of solitude or seclusion.
+It is also unlawful to photograph, film, record, or live broadcast that intrusion regardless of whether it occurs in a public or private place.
+A “place of solitude” is a place where a person would intend to be in a state of undress and would have a reasonable expectation of privacy – this could be a restroom, locker room, dressing room, etc.

 2 – Terroristic Threats

 The media often highlights cases of cyberbullying.
 When cyberbullying becomes a threat, it may be charged as a felony in the state of Nebraska.
 Like the cases above, this is a crime that can be committed in a manner of seconds.
 The most common mediums for these types of threats are Facebook, Snapchat, or comments sections on online news articles.

 Under Nebraska Revised Statute §28-311.01, a person can be convicted of terroristic threats if he or she threatens to commit a crime of violence with:

 - the intent to cause evacuation of a building or other place; or